All Episodes

 I'm doing well.

-I spent some time there in Cleveland, uh, got a taste of it, and now I'm back home with my son and trying to get back to being a mom.
+Got a taste of it, and now I'm back home with my son and trying to get back to being a mom.

-You know, I had the opportunity to meet you and I didn't realize who you were because I didn't read the note that my friend Connie sent ahead of time, and I felt so horrible the other day because I absolutely was in the middle of a rush.
+You know, I had the opportunity to meet you, and I didn't realize who you were because I didn't read the note that my friend Connie sent ahead of time, and I felt so horrible the other day because I absolutely was in the middle of a rush.

 It was Sunday night, and when I figured it out, went back later and actually read the note, I was embarrassed.

-I wanna I want to publicly apologize to you.
+I want to publicly apologize to you.

-Although I I know we took a picture together.
+Although, I know we took a picture together.

-We did, and you know, no apologies necessary.
+We did, and no apologies necessary.

-Well, I met you j I think I met you in between the opportunity to take that picture.
+I didn't have the opportunity to take that picture.

 No, it was cool because I got an opportunity to meet you.